innovationsforlearning/manual-testing-scripts/teachermate-partnerstation_testing_scripts.md

 ### Stage II Card Reader Login Workflow

-1. Follow the LOGIN WORKFLOW
+1. Follow the INITIAL SYNC WORKFLOW
 * Click on **Card Listener** option - *Expect to see a drop down menu of student names (Jill Green-I, Mary Brown-II, etc)*
 * Click on *Jill Green-I** - *Expect to see the student name displayed*
 * Click on **Card Reader** option - *Expect to see a drop down menu of student names (Jill Green-I, Mary Brown-II, etc)*